xz-dev/poe-shell/README.md

 # poe-shell.py

 This is a shell tool for accessing poe.com.
+(NO Waiting Error!)
 It wraps almost all webpage functions on poe.com through [ading2210/poe-api](https://github.com/ading2210/poe-api).

 ## Installation